plasmatech8/vue-practice/GuestList/README.md

 **Practice: HTML5 Progress Bar**
 * Can be created using: `<progress :max="event.eventCapacity" :value="guestName.length"></progress>`.
 * `event.eventCapacity` was added to denote the event max attendance capacity.

+**Vue: The Computed object (properties)**
+* It is less readable and bad practice to add complex javascript expressions.
+* We can use the `computed` Vue property to write complex logic.
+* We can create the sortNames computed property and reference it in the same way as variables in the data object (except it is computed).
+* In this case, we added `sortNames` variable and replaced ` v-for="name in guestList"` with `v-for="name in sortNames"`.
+* The value of this property is cached until a dependency (a used variable) changes.